Mark Lawrenson: International career

 After Preston coach (and former Irish international goalkeeper) Alan Kelly became aware of the young player's Irish connections (and informed Irish international manager Johnny Giles), Lawrenson's solid performances earned him a call-up to the Republic of Ireland national team.
 He won the first of 39 international caps at the age of 19, in a friendly with Poland on 24 April 1977 at Dalymount Park; the game ended 0–0.
 Ireland employed Lawrenson's versatility and burgeoning talent by playing him at fullback, in midfield, and occasionally in his favoured position at centre half.

 Lawrenson played his first competitive match on 12 October 1977 against Bulgaria in a 1978 World Cup qualifier.
 This match also ended 0–0, at Lansdowne Road (now Aviva Stadium).
-Lawrenson scored his first of his five goals for Ireland against Cyprus in Nicosia on 26 March 1980 in a 1982 World Cup Qualifier.
+Lawrenson scored his first of his five goals for Ireland against Cyprus in Nicosia on 26 March 1980 in a 1982 World Cup qualifier.
 He scored his second goal for Ireland in the next competitive match as Ireland beat Netherlands 2–1 at Lansdowne Road in the same qualification campaign.
 This was also notable as it was Eoin Hand's first match as manager of Ireland.
-In between these two matches Mark Lawrenson renewed his Preston acquaintance with Alan Kelly Snr as Kelly managed Ireland in a caretaker capacity for a friendly against Switzerland.
+In between these two matches, Lawrenson renewed his Preston acquaintance with Kelly, as he managed Ireland in a caretaker capacity for a friendly against Switzerland.

 Lawrenson scored two goals in Ireland's record victory – an 8–0 thrashing of Malta in a 1984 European Championship qualifier but the Irish goal that he is best remembered for is one against Scotland.
 It was Jack Charlton's first qualification campaign as Irish manager and Ireland were playing Scotland in Hampden Park in a 1988 Euro qualifier.
 A sixth-minute goal earned Ireland a precious away victory that went a very long way to helping Ireland to qualify for its first ever major football championship finals.
-Unfortunately for Lawrenson injury prevented him from making the Irish Euro 1988 squad for the finals.
+Unfortunately for Lawrenson, injury prevented him from making the Irish Euro 1988 squad for the finals.

 Lawrenson played his last match for the Republic of Ireland against Israel on 10 November 1987.
 It was a friendly match at Dalymount Park and was also notable because David Kelly scored a hat trick on his international debut.